-Conceptual framework for the development and understanding of marketing including the marketing process, marketing environment and marketing planning.
+Conceptual framework for developing and understanding of marketing including the marketing process, marketing environment and marketing planning.
 Coverage of product, service, consumer, industrial, global and social aspects of marketing.
-Introduction to the marketing mix, market segmentation, positioning and product differentiation.
+Introduction to the marketing mix, market segmentation, positioning and product differentiation

-MARK2032 Consumer Behaviour A
+Consumer Behaviour A